hw-yang/hw-yang.github.io/_pages/about.md

 **Yang, H.A.**, Thompson, B., Kidd, C. (2024).
 [Children Spontaneously Discover Efficient Sorting Algorithms in a Seriation Task](https://escholarship.org/uc/item/7tj838s0).
 In *Proceedings of the 46th Annual Meeting of the Cognitive Science Society*.

 **Yang, H.A.**, Piantadosi, S., Kidd, C. (2023).
 [Children’s Estimation of Peripheral Information Drives Improvements in Approximate Number Sense](https://escholarship.org/uc/item/783678kv).
 In *Proceedings of the 45th Annual Meeting of the Cognitive Science Society*.

-## In Prep

-**Yang, H.A.**, Thompson, B., Kidd, C. (2024).
-Children Spontaneously Discover Efficient Solutions to a Difficult Sorting Task.